Check out the latest information and advice on coronavirus (COVID-19).

 Please ensure you keep your printed receipt.
 If you have any queries or problems using the payment kiosks, please speak to a member of staff at reception.

-If you think your contribution has been worked out incorrectly, you must contact the Homecare Charging and Support team straight away.
+If you think your contribution has been worked out incorrectly, you must contact the Community Care Charging and Support team straight away.
 We will then check the information collected by the Visiting Officer who came to see you.

 People entering residential accommodation are required by law to contribute towards the cost of that accommodation depending on the length of stay and their ability to pay.
 However, the system is designed to enable people of limited resources, including those receiving Guarantee Credit or Income Support, to be able to receive the level of care they need.

-For information on financial assessments relating to residential care, please visit our residential care webpage.
+For information on financial assessments relating to residential care, please visit our residential care page.

 Derby City Council